finalverse/mutsea-o/README.md

-Welcome to OpenSimulator (OpenSim for short)!
+Welcome to MutSea Virtual World (MutSea for short)!

 # Overview

-OpenSim is a BSD Licensed Open Source project to develop a functioning virtual worlds server platform capable of supporting multiple clients and servers in a heterogeneous grid structure.
-OpenSim is written in C#, and can run under Mono or the Microsoft .NET runtimes.
+MutSea is a BSD Licensed Open Source project to develop a functioning virtual worlds server platform capable of supporting multiple clients and servers in a heterogeneous grid structure.
+MutSea is written in C#, and can run under Mono or the Microsoft .NET runtimes.

 This is considered an alpha release.
 Some stuff works, a lot doesn't.
 If it breaks, you get to keep *both* pieces.

-# Compiling OpenSim
+# Compiling MutSea

 Please see BUILDING.md

-# Running OpenSim on Windows
+# Running MutSea on Windows

 You will need dotnet 8.0 runtime (https://dotnet.microsoft.com/en-us/download/dotnet/8.0)

-To run OpenSim from a command prompt
+To run MutSea from a command prompt

- * cd to the bin/ directory where you unpacked OpenSim
+ * cd to the bin/ directory where you unpacked MutSea
- * review and change configuration files (.ini) for your needs. see the "Configuring OpenSim" section
+ * review and change configuration files (.ini) for your needs. see the "Configuring MutSea" section
- * run OpenSim.exe
+ * run MutSea.exe

-# Running OpenSim on Linux/Mac
+# Running MutSea on Linux/Mac

 You will need